Rakesh-Singh-6789/MovieMate/README.md

 -App requests for user reviews for a selected movie via the /movie/{id}/reviews endpoint in a background thread and displays those details when the user selects a movie.

-# Data Persistence(yet to add)
+# Data Persistence
 -The titles and ids of the user's favorite movies are stored in a ContentProvider backed by a SQLite database.
-This ContentProvider is updated whenever the user favorites or unfavorites a movie.
+This ContentProvider is updated whenever the user favorites or unfavorites a movie.(yet to add)

 -When the "favorites" setting option is selected, the main view displays the entire favorites collection based on movie ids stored in the ContentProvider.